Brunnerne/brunnerne.dk/README.md

 # Brunnerne website

-Brunnerne website, created used the [LiveTerm by Cveinnt](https://github.com/Cveinnt/LiveTerm) that is *heavily* modified.
+Brunnerne website, created using a heavily modified version of [LiveTerm by Cveinnt](https://github.com/Cveinnt/LiveTerm).